-Recruitment of the masters for the Wisdom Council
+Making contact with the Elders for the Wisdom Council

-Q1: Can you tell us more about the process for identifying and recruiting the twelve indigenous leaders?
+Q1: Can you tell us more about the process of making contact with the twelve Elders?

-The elders are identified by the Le Ciel founders who are guided through extensive research over several years, meditation, their personal experience visiting indigenous people notably in Gabon, and direct guidance from indigenous masters.
+The Elders are identified by the Le Ciel founders who are guided through extensive research over several years, meditation, their personal experience visiting indigenous people notably in Gabon, and direct guidance from indigenous Elders.